 Is air travel prior to the session allowed?

-Yes, air travel is allowed the week prior to the session as long as the following is true; the camper and everyone they are flying with:
+Yes, air travel is allowed the week prior to the session.
+We strongly encourage that the camper and everyone they are flying with:

 - Are fully vaccinated and boosted, if eligible